Recognition of same-sex unions in Cambodia: Attempts at legalization

-In 2019, the Cambodian Center for Human Rights released a report which showed that discrimination against same-sex partners had decreased in Cambodia, but they still lack major legal protections, namely same-sex marriage and adoption rights.
-The report stated that "80% percent of 'rainbow families' believe that discrimination would be reduced if they were legally permitted to marry their partner.
+In 2019, the Cambodian Center for Human Rights released a report showing that discrimination against same-sex partners had decreased in Cambodia, but they still lacked major legal protections, namely same-sex marriage and adoption rights.
+The report stated that "80% percent of 'rainbow families' believe[d] that discrimination would be reduced if they were legally permitted to marry their partner.
 Excluding LGBT people from the institution of marriage excludes them from one of the foundations of Cambodian society."
-In response, government spokesman Phay Siphan said that the government has supported same-sex partners and has facilitated couples with joint ownership of property.
+In response, government spokesman Phay Siphan said that the government supported same-sex partners and had facilitated couples with joint ownership of property.
 However, "amending the law must be line with Khmer traditions and customs", he said.
-On 30 January 2019, at the country's third Universal Periodic Review, Iceland, the Netherlands and Canada recommended Cambodia to legalize same-sex marriage.
+At Cambodia's third Universal Periodic Review on 30 January 2019, Iceland, the Netherlands and Canada recommended the government to legalize same-sex marriage.
 On 5 July 2019, the government accepted these recommendations.
-The government announced in January 2023 that it was reviewing the laws of countries where same-sex marriage is legal.
+It announced in January 2023 that it was reviewing the laws of countries where same-sex marriage is legal.
+In December 2023, LGBT activists and government representatives met to discuss the legalization of same-sex marriage, and suggested the formation of a joint working group to begin drafting legislation.